Professor Deborah Turnbull

 Professor Turnbull is a current member of the Kathleen Lumley College Council.
-She chairs the University’s Gender Equity and Diversity Committee and serves on the Wilto Yerlo Indigenous Education and Engagement Committee.
-She has chaired for several years, the special considerations subcommittee of the Adelaide to Outback GP Training Program.
+She chairs the University's Gender Equity and Diversity Committee and serves on the Indigenous Education and Engagement Committee.
+She has chaired for several years, the Special Considerations Subcommittee of the Adelaide to Outback GP Training Program.
 She is also a Board Member of the Hutt Community Centre in the Adelaide Hills.

 - BA (Hons)

 - Maternity Care

 - Bowel Cancer Screening